Nellyan4/Nellyan4/README.md

 **Greetings!!!**

-- 💜 I graduated from University of Washington, go Huskies!
+- 💜 I graduated from University of Washington, majored in Economics and minored in Informatics, go go Huskies!
-- ❤ I'm studying at Carnegie Mellon University, MSPPM-DA program.
+- ❤ I'm studying at Carnegie Mellon University, MSPPM-DA program, I'm probably the stupidest guy at CMU.
-- 👨‍🎓 I majored in Economics and minored in Informatics.
-- 🤔 I'm OK using R, SQL, python.
+- 🤔 I'm OK using R, SQL, python, like I am probably able to feed myself using these skills.
 - 🎸 I love bands!
-Big fan of Chinese Indi Musics.
+Big fan of Mandarin Indi Musics and Nirvana(Kurt Cobain fanboy)!
+- 🙇‍♂️ I like trying some designs.
+Dude, if I am good at drawing though, I'd definately not major in Economics.

 **Project Experience**